Jo-Yu/final-project/README.md

-# final-project
-<h2>Final Project : Automatic card dealer </h2>
+#Final Project : Automatic card dealer
-<p>An automatic card dealer is a machine which can deal poker cards by activating  raspberry pi3. </p>
+<p>An automatic card dealer is a machine which can deal poker cards into 4 piles by activating  raspberry pi3. </p>
 <h3>what you will need</h3>
 <ul>If you want to build an automatic card dealer, you will need to prepare these following things first.
 	<li>Raspberry pi3 model B</li>